MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/Deploy/How-to-Install-Service-Provider-Foundation-for-System-Center--Technical-Preview.md

 -   Close any open programs, and make sure that the computer does not have a restart pending.

-If there is a problem with the installation completing successfully, refer to the log files, named “Microsoft Service Provider*.log”, in the %SYSTEMDRIVE%\\%TEMP%  folder.
+If there is a problem with the installation completing successfully, refer to the log files, named ï¿½Microsoft Service Provider*.logï¿½, in the %SYSTEMDRIVE%\\%TEMP%  folder.

 ### To install Service Provider Foundation